MMSs/git-ai-commit/README.md

 # Git AI Commit

-An AI-powered Git commit message generator Oh My Zsh plugin that provides intelligent suggestions based on your staged changes, and itegrates seamlessly with your existing git workflow.
+An AI-powered Git commit message generator Oh My Zsh plugin that provides intelligent suggestions based on your staged changes, and integrates seamlessly with your existing git workflow.

 Just stage your changes and type `git commit -m` (or any alias for it) and hit TAB to generate a commit message.

 ## Features